eluv-io/elv-stream-sample/README.md

 On the other hand, if a stronger user identity is desired, you can design your application to keep track of this mnemonic (or the private key it represents) and use it any time that user accesses a video or any other content on the Fabric.
 Because accessing content creates a blockchain record, it is then possible to see exactly which content was accessed by which user.

 Note that the more the account is used for, the more valuable the account becomes.
 Always treat private keys (and mnemonics) as private, sensitive user data.
-Always store and transfer them encrypted (the client has a method for encrypting private keys with a password - see ElvWallet#GenerateEncryptedPrivateKey).
+Always store and transfer them encrypted (the client has a method for encrypting private keys with a password - see see [ElvWallet#GenerateEncryptedPrivateKey](https://eluv-io.github.io/elv-client-js/ElvWallet.html#GenerateEncryptedPrivateKey)).
 A plaintext private key or mnemonic should *never* leave the user's browser - all use of the private key is done on the client.

 #### Step 2 - Access the content